2022-23 Small Grant Projects

 Understanding structural barriers to contraceptive autonomy among low-income Black African women in the Global South: An exploratory study

-Contraceptive autonomy — a person’s ability to decide for themself what they want in regards to contraceptive use, and then to realize that decision — is an essential element of maternal and reproductive health equity, but this multidimensional construct has been difficult to define and measure.
+Contraceptive autonomy — a person’s ability to decide for themselves what they want in regards to contraceptive use, and then to realize that decision — is an essential element of maternal and reproductive health equity, but this multidimensional construct has been difficult to define and measure.
 This study uses qualitative methods (in-depth interviews and focus group discussions) to generate a nuanced understanding of contraceptive autonomy among low-income Black African women of reproductive age living in a Global South setting.
 The analysis will focus on multiple dimensions of choice and access to rights-based reproductive health care.

 Latest about Small Grant

 DEADLINE: June 10, 2022 The UW-Madison Prevention Research Center (UWPRC) is pleased to announce the third annual small grant competition to support research promoting maternal and child health and health equity.
 Grants are intended to …